escotoj/PWA-TextEditor/README.md

 ### TODO

+- two console log errors while db is online
+- Double CHECK indexedDB has created database
+- Double CHECK cache storing

+### DONE

+- working and storing data offline
 - add logic to the database.js (reaon for the 2 terminal errors)
-- indexedDB has created database,
-- service workers is showing but 3 source errors
-- check cache storing

-### DONE

 - logic for install.js
 - Implement asset caching by adding code to the the src-sw
 - Add and configure workbox plugins for a service worker and manifest file in webpack